Drug pipe

-Drug pipes are glass objects used for the smoking of recreational drugs.
-They usually consist of a glass tube with or without a bulb and are frequently used for amphetamines or cocaine.
+Drug pipes are vessels used as drug paraphernalia to aid the smoking of hard drugs.
+They usually consist of a glass tube with or without a bulb, the latter particularly used when freebasing crack cocaine, and the former when vaporising methamphetamine.

+Many articles of drug paraphernalia are sold under intentionally misleading names and product descriptions to skirt regulation and to refer to their function euphemistically.

 Methamphetamine pipe

-A methamphetamine pipe consists of a glass tube connected to a hollow sphere with a small circular opening on top that is designed for smoking methamphetamine.
-A pipe that has been used will have ash on the exterior of the sphere and white or gray crystalline residues within the sphere.
-Alternate names include pizzo, tooter pilo, horn, oil burner, bubble, tweak pipe, meth pipe, gack pipe, crank pipe, crack pipe (when used with freebase cocaine), pookie pipe, chicken bone, or ice pipe.
+A methamphetamine pipe is a glass pipe which consists of a tube connected to a spherical bulb with a small opening on top designed for smoking methamphetamine.
+A pipe that has been used will have carbon deposit on the exterior of the bulb and white or gray crystal residues on the inner surface.
+Alternate names include pizzo, tooter pilo, horn, oil burner, bubble, tweak pipe, meth pipe, gack pipe, crank pipe, crack pipe, pookie pipe, chicken bone, or ice pipe.